 Everything you need to plan your visit and make the most of your time at the Gallery.

-Find out what you can see and do at the Gallery in Ottawa, and where the collection is on view worldwide.
+Find out what you can see and do at the Gallery in Ottawa, what’s new online, and where the collection is on view worldwide.

 Explore one of the most extraordinary collections of art from across Canada and around the world.